This article will teach you to create and add a custom page or template to a WordPress website.

 The reason that you see a blank page is that the page template is empty.
 Remember?
 We only added the comment line at the top but not more than that.

 Now you can go back to the template and add your custom content.

 Fill the Page Template With Content

-As I told you above, you probably wanted to create a custom page template to control the appearance of the page.
+As I told you above, you probably wanted to create a custom page template to control the page’s appearance.
 To do so, you’ll need to add your desired content.

-Feel free to add your HTML, scripts or functions.
+Feel free to add your HTML, scripts, or functions.
 You can treat it as a sandbox and go wild with it.
-If you don’t like the results you can always delete the file and re-create it again.
+If you don’t like the results, you can permanently delete the file and re-create it again.

 A good rule of thumb is to copy the content from the original